 Rider Spoke continues our fascination with how games and new communication technologies create novel social spaces where the private and the public intertwine.

 To cycle alone, in the evening, with no particular destination offers a rare freedom.
 In Rider Spoke this is combined with an opportunity to think about the people in your life and to share them with strangers who you will never meet.
 Guided by Ju Row Farr’s narration and a delicate score by Blanket, you can lose yourself for a while.

 “As soon as it was over, I wanted more.
-We are truly fortunate in this century, in the wired and anonymous city, to have rediscovered aboriginal notions of songlines and dreamtime, to explore wit the aid of mobile technology a new form of strangely low-tech play.
-Rider Spoke was magical, and I look forward to the next Blast Theory project”.
-William Wiles (ICON magazine)
+We are truly fortunate in this century, in the wired and anonymous city, to have rediscovered aboriginal notions of songlines and dreamtime, to explore with the aid of mobile technology a new form of strangely low-tech play.
+Rider Spoke was magical…” William Wiles (Icon magazine)

 As you roll through the streets your focus is outward, looking for good places to hide, speculating about the hiding places of others, becoming completely immersed into this overlaid world as the voices of strangers draw you into a new and unknown place.